varunrege/CPU-Profiler-Linux/README.md

 # CPU Profiler in Linux

-This Linux kernel module perftop keeps track of the time spent on the CPU and the corressponding call stack for each task.
+This Linux kernel module perftop keeps track of the time spent on the CPU and the corresponding call stack for each task.
 The module displays the profiling result using the `proc` file system.
 It displays the top 20 tasks that spend with respect to time spent on the CPU.
 The module uses a red-black tree to monitor tasks and their corresponding statistics.
 The module uses `kretprobes` to probe the `pick_next_task_fair` function of CFS Scheduler and get the task that is scheduled next.

 To compile the module, run the `make` command.
 Once compiled, the output file generated is `perftop.ko`.